Extraterrestrial sky: Extrasolar planets

 For observers on extrasolar planets, the constellations would differ depending on the distances involved.
 The view of outer space of exoplanets can be extrapolated from open source software such as Celestia or Stellarium.
 Due to parallax, distant stars change their position less than nearby ones.
 For alien observers, the Sun would be visible to the naked human eye only at distances below 20 – 27 parsec (60–90 ly).
 If the Sun were to be observed from another star, it would always appear on the opposite coordinates in the sky.
 Thus, an observer located near a star with RA at 4 hr and declination −10 would see the Sun located at RA: 16 hr, dec: +10.
 A consequence of observing the universe from other stars is that stars that may appear bright in our own sky may appear dimmer in other skies and vice versa.

 In May 2017, glints of light from Earth, seen as twinkling by DSCOVR, a satellite stationed roughly a million miles from Earth at the Earth-Sun L1 Lagrange point, were found to be reflected light from ice crystals in the atmosphere.
 The technology used to determine this may be useful in studying the atmospheres of distant worlds, including those of exoplanets.

 The position of stars in extrasolar skies differs the least to the positions in Earth's sky at the closest stars to Earth, with nearby stars shifting position the most.

 The Sun would appear as a bright star only at the closest stars.
 At the Alpha Centauri star system the Sun would appear as a bright star continuing the wavy line of Cassiopeia eastward, while Sirius would shift to a position just next to Betelgeuse and its own Proxima Centauri red dwarf would still appear as a dim star contrary to its main A and B stars.
 At Barnard's star the Sun would appear between the not much shifted Sirius and Belt of Orion compared to in the sky of Earth.
 Conversely the Sun would appear from Sirius and also Procyon around Altair.

+Planets of the TRAPPIST-1 system orbit extremely close together, enough so that each planet of the system would provide a detailed view of the other six.
+Planets of the TRAPPIST-1 system would appear in the sky with angular diameters comparable to the moon as viewed from Earth.
+Under clear viewing conditions, details such as phases and surface features would be easily visible to the naked eye.